passwordless-id/www/usage/sign-in-with.md

 Code
 ----

-The code of the demo is here: https://github.com/passwordless-id/demo
+The code of the demo is [here](https://github.com/passwordless-id/demo).

 It uses a library called [@passwordless-id/connect](https://github.com/passwordless-id/connect).
 This library makes it possible to trigger the authentication/authorization using a single call.